catpotato42/N-Body-Problem-2D-Collab/README.md

 ## A two-dimensional graphical simulation of the n body problem in c++ using an initial value problem solver created from scratch, as well as the win32 API library
 ### Created by Alex Burns and Simon Harrington.
 ### Use instructions
-1. Clone the **HigherFPSJittery** branch to your Windows PC or press Code (the green button near the top of the page) -> Download ZIP and extract when complete.
+1. Clone the **main** branch to your Windows PC or press Code (the green button near the top of the page) -> Download ZIP and extract when complete.
 2. Navigate to Three-Body-Problem-2D-Collab/x64/Release and double click on the .exe to run.
 If a possible virus window pops up, press more info then run anyway.
 If you have visual studio, you could also open the solution with visual studio instead and click the unfilled play button (start without debugging).
 3. The initial values produce a very visually interesting result, so if you want to just click through the "Create" and "Start" buttons, you will get a standard version of the three body problem with planets of the same mass.
 You can raise the relative speed a little as well so that it doesn't take a minute and a half to play out.
 4. Input a number of planets from 2-15. if you input >12 planets, depending on your screen size they may run off the screen.